Meet the team

 Research Assessment and Metrics

-- The Research Assessment and Metrics team analyses the strategic reporting needs of the Deputy Vice-Chancellor (Research) portfolio, plans and manages the collaborative process of producing the University’s submissions to the Excellence in Research Australia (ERA) and Engagement and Impact evaluations, and disseminates guidance to researchers on identifying best-practice publishers (visit Strategic publishing).
+- The Research Assessment and Metrics team analyses the strategic reporting needs of the Deputy Vice-Chancellor (Research) portfolio, plans and manages the collaborative process of producing the University’s submissions to the Excellence in Research Australia (ERA) and Engagement and Impact evaluations, and disseminates guidance to researchers on identifying best-practice publishers.

-The Research Office works in partnership with colleagues across the University’s research ecosystem to deliver the following research support services:
+The Research Services works in partnership with colleagues across the University’s research ecosystem to deliver the following research support services:

 - Contracts and policy team